 WATER QUALITY-BASED EFFLUENT LIMITATIONS FOR COPPER IN UPPER AND LOWER NEWPORT BAY

-The following water quality-based effluent limitations (WQBELs) apply to discharges of runoff from MS4s owned or controlled by Permittees discharging into Newport Bay as indicated in Appendix 1.
+The following water quality-based effluent limitations (WQBELs) apply to discharges of runoff from MS4s owned or operated by Permittees discharging into Newport Bay as indicated in Appendix 1.
 The WQBELs in this Appendix are based on and consistent with the assumptions and requirements of the TMDLs for Copper in Upper and Lower Newport Bay adopted through Santa Ana Water Board Resolution R8-2022-0012.
 The WQBELS in this Appendix will not be effective unless and until the Copper TMDLs are approved by USEPA.
 The compliance deadline is 12 years after the date of USEPA approval of the Copper TMDLs.
+In the interim, these WQBELs are used as numeric action limits to trigger planning actions as discussed in section IV of this Appendix.

-Upon the effective date of the Copper TMDLs, Permittees must carry out an effective portfolio of projects and programs for the control of copper in stormwater and authorized non-stormwater runoff from their MS4s that attain the WQBELs below as soon as possible, but no later than 12 years after USEPA approval of the Copper TMDLs.
+Upon the effective date of the Copper TMDLs, Permittees must attain the WQBELs below as soon as possible, but no later than 12 years after USEPA approval of the Copper TMDLs.

 WQBELs for Copper, Dissolved